 - Knead to smooth and tight dough adding sugar water as required.

-- Pinch a small ball sized dough and roll to cylindrical shape.
+- Pinch a small ball-sized dough and roll it into a cylindrical shape.

-- Now shape to a triangle and mark leaves using a toothpick or skewer.
+- Now shape it into a triangle and mark leaves using a toothpick or skewer.

-- Deep fry in hot oil by dropping gently. or preheat and bake at 180 degree celsius for 12 minutes.
+- Deep fry in hot oil by dropping gently. or preheat and bake at 180 degrees Celsius for 12 minutes.